Ingersoll, Ontario: Media

 The young village's first newspaper was the Ingersoll Chronicle, begun as a weekly in 1853 and operating as both a weekly and daily starting in the 1890s, by which time it was the second-largest in the county.
 It ceased publication in 1919 and its offices became the Ingersoll branch of the Woodstock Sentinel-Review, the county's largest and only other daily newspaper.
 Starting from the 1860s, Ingersoll always had more than one newspaper published in town, sometimes several.
 The longest-running was the Oxford Tribune, later renamed the Ingersoll Tribune, which published as a weekly from the 1870s to the 1970s.
 It succumbed to competition from the Ingersoll Times, a weekly which operated for nearly fifty years before ceasing publication in 2018.
 A complete archive of bound volumes of the Ingersoll Chronicle which was being housed in the lower level of the Carnegie Library building was destroyed by flooding in 1976.
 An online archive of the Ingersoll Times spanning the internet era disappeared when its website was shut down by the newspaper's owner, Sun Media, soon after print publication ceased.
 As of 2018, Ingersoll is served with a monthly public announcements newsletter published in Thamesford, the Village Voice page.
+The Woodstock Ingersoll Echo, a new monthly newspaper, is scheduled to be launched on June 16, 2023.